Fall of a body

 Almost invisible for the last ten years, this film is probably one of the most disturbing movies about sects I've ever seen.
 It starts as a very serious psychological horror movie and then enters a far more existential and morally disturbing dimension.
 I've never seen other films by Michel Polac, mostly known as a great TV host and agitator in the 80s, but this unique movie with its hypnotizing form, is the work of a great filmmaker worth rediscovering.

-Directed by: Michel Polac.
-Produced by: Albina Du Boisrouvray.
-Screenplay by: Michel Polac.
+Direction: Michel Polac.
+Production: Albina Du Boisrouvray.
+Screenplay: Michel Polac.
 Editing: Françoise Collin.
 Photography: Claude Agostini.
 Music by: Terry Riley.
 With: Marthe Keller, Daniel Ceccaldi, Fernando Rey.

 6 September 2019 19:00